LiaOb21/colora/README.md

 Hi-C reads are automatically filtered by colora using fastp.
 Fastp removes adapters for paired-end data with the parameter `--detect_adapter_for_pe`, which is always set in colora.
 If you are using Arima Hi-C library prep kit generated data, Arima mapping pipeline suggests to trim 5 bases from the 5' end of both read 1 and read 2, and this can be achieved automatically with colora, setting the right parameters in the config file (see [config/README.md](https://github.com/LiaOb21/colora/blob/main/config/README.md)).

 ONT reads (if you have them) must be previously joined (if in multiple files) and filtered (if you want to).
+In our testing, filtering ONT reads based on quality rather than length resulted in a more accurate assembly.

 ### 4. Other inputs